 You can get a ton of guidance in our full post about how to run a faster mile, but here are some initial quick tips:

-- Focus on form: Proper running form can impact speed as well as injury risk.
-If you’re not sure what good form looks like, find a coach or experienced runner who can watch you run and give you feedback.
+- Focus on form: Proper running form can impact speed.
+If you’re not sure what good form looks like, find a coach who can watch you run and give you feedback.

-- Cross-train: In addition to running, add in strength training and other forms of cardio to round out your training plan.
-Strength training in particular can be valuable to improving the power in your stride and maintaining the core strength necessary for proper run form.
+- Strength train: Strength training can be valuable to improving the power in your stride and maintaining the core strength necessary for proper run form.
 [Related: bodyweight exercises and resistance band exercises for runners.]

 - Have patience!
 Rome wasn’t built in a day, and neither is a fast mile time.
-Be consistent with your training, and don’t get discouraged if you don’t see results immediately.
-With time and effort, you’ll be able to reach (and even exceed!) your goals.
+Be consistent with your training and you’ll eventually see results.

 The Bottom Line

-Hopefully this gives you a better idea of what it takes to run a mile, as well as how long it might take you when starting out.
-Remember that there are other factors that can affect your speed, so don’t get discouraged if you don’t hit the averages perfectly.
+Hopefully this gives you a better idea of average mile paces and what factors affect your pace.
+Don’t get discouraged if you don’t hit the averages perfectly.
 Just focus on gradually improving over time, and you’ll be sure to reach your goals!

 Feel free to pin this post to share with others.